Alonmw/dataframe-assistant/README (1).md

 # DataFrame Analysis Tool

-This project provides a structured Python-based framework to facilitate DataFrame analysis.
+This project is in work. the purpose of this project is to provide a structured Python-based framework to facilitate DataFrame analysis.
 It categorizes features by data type, assesses data quality, and offers detailed visual and textual analyses, including correlations with a target variable.
 The tool is modular and designed to assist developers in gaining insights into their datasets efficiently.

 ---